alanng10/StandInfoTech/Docue/a.md

 Inf ChromeOS is recommend for premium tool, market need more element sure establish.

+Inf ChromeOS is recommend for high end tool, market need some more element sure establish.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.